Tellus Style Guide6

 - Do not use apostrophes for plurals of numbers.
 Example: 1970s.
 Not: 1960’s

 - “Its” is a special case.
 “Its” is the possessive form meaning “belonging to it.”
 You do not need an apostrophe after “Its.”
-“It’s” means “It is.” you cannot (ever) punctuate “its” with an apostrophe to indicate possession.
+“It’s” means “It is.”
+Do not punctuate “its” with an apostrophe to indicate possession.

 Brackets and Parentheses